 If You Never Leave El Centro, You Won’t Find the Cool Spots

-The center of Oaxaca is beautiful, with churches, pedestrian streets, and the zocalo.
+The city center is beautiful, with churches, pedestrian streets, and the zocalo.
 But walk just fifteen minutes away to the Reforma neighborhood and you’ll find trendy restaurants, cute boutiques, and fun-loving bars where you’ll make friends in no time.
 You don’t have to spend forever there: just go in the evening for a few hours to explore.

 So go: drink mezcal, walk up and down Calle Alcala, and give in to the little voice telling you stay awhile.
 This is a city that I gave five stars.
-Now it’s your turn.

 Staying overnight in Oaxaca?
 Book early at Hotel Parado de Alcala before the cheap rooms get snapped up.